Oklahoma Workers' Compensation Benefit Claims Can Be Complicated

 According to Oklahoma's Workers Compensation Act, employers must provide workers' compensation coverage to employees if they become ill at work or sustain an injury on the job.
-Workers' compensation benefits cover a wide range, including:
+Workers' compensation benefits cover a wide range of workplace injuries and illnesses, including:

-- Lost wages - If you cannot work because of a workplace injury or illness, you must be compensated for lost wages.
+- Lost wages - If you cannot work (or work less time) because of a workplace injury or illness, you must be compensated for lost wages.